 For preservation we use a unique technology improved by mycologist Gábor Bohus from the procedure called Herpell-method.

 In 1991 Gizella Vasas and Csaba Locsmándi initiated the use of lyophilisation, commonly known as freeze- drying, for the preservation of fungi.
 This process enables us to preserve the original condition of fungi in regards to their shape and colour, making them particularly appropriate for educational and presentation purposes.

-Curator: Csaba Locsmándi
+Senior curator: Csaba Locsmándi

 Preparator: Judit Esztergályos

 Library items: approx. 200 books, 1,000 reprints

 In 1990, Csaba Locsmándi and Gizella Vasas established a living collection of macrofungi, in which Saprotrophic macrofungi (currently 586) are isolated and stored on ultra low temperatures (on -196 °C) in liquid nitrogen.
 This singular fungi collection of Hungary not only contains isolates of rare and endangered species, but also has potential economic and conservational importance.